verigak/progress/README.rst

 remaining   max - index
 progress    index / max
 percent     progress * 100
-avg         simple moving average time per item (in seconds) elapsed     elapsed time in seconds elapsed_td  elapsed as a timedelta (useful for printing as a string) eta         avg * remaining eta_td      eta as a timedelta (useful for printing as a string)
+avg         simple moving average items per second elapsed     elapsed time in seconds elapsed_td  elapsed as a timedelta (useful for printing as a string) eta         remaining / avg eta_td      eta as a timedelta (useful for printing as a string)
 ==========  ================================